MarkCh20/spacetravel/README.md

 - Lightweight H2 database – file-based for development, in-memory for testing.

-- Full CRUD functionality for Client and Planet entities.
+- Full CRUD functionality for Client, Planet and Ticket entities.

 - Modular CLI interface and layered architecture using interfaces for flexibility and testability.